 The ad placed in the PCNR was both ill-conceived and more than a little pathetic.
 It set me to wondering who at the helm of the Putnam County Republican Committee thought that calling Democrats communists was a good idea.

 Democrats represent a large portion of the voting population and to dismiss them in this way was not only insulting but a serious strategic mistake.
 The ad raises so many questions.
 Who approved it?
 Did all the Republican candidates listed on the ad sign on to calling me a communist?
 Does the Putnam County Republican Committee believe this?
 An ad like this could, and probably should, be written off as a bad idea put together by someone who spends far too much time watching Fox News.

 Having said that, there is a wealth of history that shows just how dangerous and divisive this sort of rhetoric can be.
 The Putnam County Republican Committee needs to recognize that we all have a role in forming the kind of society in which we wish to reside.
 We are all Americans and the ideals of civility, community and a peaceful society should be the foundation upon which all campaigns are built.
 The ad certainly did nothing to advance our common goals.

-Richard Shea, PhilipstownThe Current is a nonprofit supported by its readers; please consider a year-end gift.
+Richard Shea, PhilipstownThe Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.